shawn-lee69/1800_202430_BBY27/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team bby27 is developing a web application to help households organize their shopping to save both time and money with shared lists and community feedback.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-* ...
-* ...
+* ...Kyle Cheon
-* ...
+* ...Shawn Lee
+* ...Hi I'm Kaid and I'm excited and terrified to work on this project!

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.